- H2020 Online Manual

 - If your organisation has already participated in a 7th Framework Programme, it is likely that it already has a PIC number.
-An online tool to search for existing PIC numbers and the related organisations is available in the submission tool or on the Beneficiary Register page of the Participant Portal.
+An online tool to search for existing PIC numbers and the related organisations is available in the submission tool or on the Participant Register page of the Participant Portal.

-- Organisations without a PIC must self-register on the Beneficiary Register page.
+- Organisations without a PIC must self-register on the Participant Register page.
 Self-registered PIC data can then be used in the submission system with a short delay of maximum 3 hours.
 Should you encounter any technical problems, please contact the IT Helpdesk.

 - Third Parties do not need a PIC at the proposal stage (exception: partner organisations of MSCA ITN proposals that need a PIC).